Supplement to Descartes’ Life and Works

 Poitiers, Typis IVLIA [MISSING TEXT]

-This translation was the joint effort of Holly Johnson (Bloomsburg University) and Kurt Smith (Bloomsburg University).
-We would like to thank Joan Sampey for help with a few tricky passages.
-We are indebted to Daniel Garber for providing a copy of the original Latin Law Thesis, and to Jean-Robert Armogathe, Vincent Carraud, Robert Feenstra, who in their 1988 Nouvelles De La Republique Des Lettres article provide a clean Latin transcription--the original document being difficult to read in places.
+Holly Johnson (Mississippi State University) and I translated the above from the Latin text.
+Holly gets credit for finding all of the passages cited by Descartes.
+We deliberately kept the flowery language and complex sentence structure in order to preserve Descartes’ style of writing as a young man.
+We thank Joan Sampey for help with a few tricky passages.
+We are indebted to Daniel Garber for providing a copy of the original Latin Law Thesis, and to Jean-Robert Armogathe, Vincent Carraud, Robert Feenstra, who in their 1988 Nouvelles De La Republique Des Lettres article provide a clean Latin transcription—the original document being difficult to read in places.